tonholis/azure-cloud-native-app/readme.md

 This is not a real app.

-It's a proof-of-concept to understand how to use cloud-native resources in Azure compose a distributed system.
+It's a proof-of-concept and over-engineered app to understand "cloud-native" resources in Azure to compose a distributed system.

 ## What does it do?

 It gets an image from the end user in the website to be resized/processed in the backend.
-The user gets notified (via SignalR) when the image is processed.
+The user gets notified (via SignalR) when the image is processed and ready to download.

-## Components
+## Project

 ```
 src